 Featured on the TODAY Show as Kathie Lee's "Favorite Thing" August 2016

-It all started with an invitation for a military spouse to visit troops overseas...
+It all started with an invitation to visit troops overseas...

 When US Secretary of Defense Ashton Carter invited Corie, as the 2015 Armed Forces Insurance Military Spouse of the Year, to join his team on a one-week overseas holiday trip, she eagerly accepted, hoping to gain a better understanding of her husband’s deployment experience and lessen the impact sacred spaces had on her marriage.